robinzng/robinzen/exampleSite/content/the-math-of-camel-up.md

 +++
 ### The Greatest Board Game in the World?

 I still remember playing Camel Up for the very first time.
-I had never in my life experienced such emotional highs and lows before.
+I had never in my life experienced such emotional highs and lows.
 Ever.
 I didn't know what True Joy or Sorrow was until that moment.
 Everything in the world ceased to exist during that first game, except those camels and the whirlwind of FEELING blowing up out of the cardboard.

 That first game was immediately followed by a second, then a third, then a fourth.